STAGE 4 COMPLETE - POGAČAR WINS!

 How The Race Unfolded

 A four-rider breakaway formed early featuring Kasper Asgreen (EF Education-EasyPost), Lenny Martinez (Bahrain Victorious), Jonas Abrahamsen (Uno-X Mobility), and Thomas Gachignard (Total Energies).
-The group established a maximum gap of around 2 minutes but was kept on a tight leash by Alpecin-Deceuninck.
+The group established a maximum gap of around 2 minutes but was kept on a tight leash by Alpecin-Deceuninck controlling the peloton.

-THE RACE-WINNING ATTACK: On the brutal Rampe Saint-Hilaire (800m at 10.6%, max 15%), Tadej Pogačar launched a blistering attack with 5.5km remaining.
-Only Jonas Vingegaard could initially follow, but the duo was caught by a select group before the summit.
+THE RACE-WINNING MOVE: On the brutal Rampe Saint-Hilaire measuring 800 meters at 10.6 percent average gradient with sections reaching 15 percent, Tadej Pogačar launched a blistering attack with 5.5km remaining.
+Only Jonas Vingegaard could initially follow, but the duo was caught by a select group before the summit as the pace remained extremely high.

 Explosive Sprint Finish

-In a thrilling uphill sprint to the line, João Almeida provided a perfect lead-out for Pogačar.
-Van der Poel launched his sprint early from Almeida's wheel, but Pogačar timed his acceleration perfectly, coming around the outside with raw power to claim his 100th professional victory at just 26 years old!
+In a thrilling uphill sprint to the line in Rouen, João Almeida provided a perfect lead-out for his UAE teammate Pogačar.
+Van der Poel launched his sprint early from Almeida's wheel, but Pogačar timed his acceleration perfectly, coming around the outside with raw power to claim his 100th professional victory at just 26 years old.
+The winning margin was minimal with all three podium finishers credited with the same time.

 Stage Statistics